IPocea/angularTaskCafenele/README.md

 ## About

 An angular task where we have a mini cofee app, split in 2:
- - left side with a tree view
+ - left side of screen is a tree view with counties, cities, towns
- - right side with cofee shops
+ - right side will display the cofee shops from the localities from the tree side

 ## Development server